Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Materials and Methods

 \subsection{Participants}

 The University of California, Davis institutional review board (IRB) reviewed and approved the protocol.
 Informed consent was obtained for each participant prior to initiation of study procedures.
-We studied twelve male participants (6 with DMD, 6 TD) who were between the ages of 3 and 15 years old, had at least 6 months of walking experience, and could perform a 10-meter run/walk test in less than 10 seconds.
+We studied thirty male participants (15 with DMD, 15 TD) who were between the ages of 3 and 16 years old, had at least 6 months of walking experience, and could perform a 10 meters walk/jog/run test in less than 10 seconds.
 Participants with DMD had a confirmed clinical diagnosis and were glucocorticoid therapy-naïve or on a stable regimen for at least three months.
-North Star Ambulatory Assessment (NSAA) scores for DMD participants ranged from 31 to 13 indicating clinically-apparent mild to moderate mobility limitation (Table-\ref{participant_table}).
-Scores for TD children ranged from 34 to 31, indicating a maximal range of task performance, with a low score of 31 in the three-year-old participant indicating age-appropriate achievement of developmental milestones \cite{REF_MERCURI_NSAA}.
+Northstar Ambulatory Assessment (NSAA) scores for DMD participants ranged from 34 to 8, indicating typical levels of function to clinically-apparent moderate mobility limitation (Table-\ref{table1}).

+Scores for TD participants ranged from 34 to 31, indicating a maximal range of task performance, with a low score of 31 in a six-year-old participant indicating age-appropriate achievement of developmental milestones~\cite{REF_MERCURI_NSAA}.